frankroeder/parrot.nvim/README.md

     > If the state is corrupted, simply delete the file `~/.local/share/nvim/parrot/persisted/state.json`.
 - The completion feature is not functioning, and I am receiving errors.
     > Ensure that you have an adequate amount of API credits and examine the log file `~/.local/state/nvim/parrot.nvim.log` for any errors.
+- How do model selections work for chat vs. interactive commands?
+    > Model selection is separate for chat and interactive commands.
+To change the chat model, you must be inside a chat window started with `PrtChatNew`.
+Switching the model outside of a chat window only affects the interactive command model (e.g., `PrtRewrite`, `PrtAppend`).
+The selections are persistent after being set.
 - I have discovered a bug, have a feature suggestion, or possess a general idea to enhance this project.
     > Everyone is invited to contribute to this project!
 If you have any suggestions, ideas, or bug reports, please feel free to submit an issue.